 The Funds are a series of ConvexityShares Trust (the "Trust"), a Delaware statutory trust formed on April 12, 2021.
 The Trust is a series trust formed pursuant to the Delaware Statutory Trust Act and currently organized into two series, of which ConvexityShares 1x SPIKES Futures ETF (the "Matching Fund") and ConvexityShares Daily 1.5x SPIKES Futures ETF (the "Leveraged Fund") (each, a "Fund" and collectively, the "Funds") are currently the only series.
 The investment objective of the Matching Fund seeks investment results, before fees and expenses, that match (1x) the performance of the T3 SPIKE Front 2 Futures Index (the "Index").
 The investment objective of the Leveraged Fund seeks investment results, before fees and expenses, that correspond to 150% (1.5x) of the performance of the Index for a single day, not for any other period.
 A "single day" is measured from the time a Fund calculates its net asset value ("NAV") to the time of the Fund's next NAV calculation.
 The NAV calculation time for the Funds typically is 4:00 p.m.
 (Eastern Time).
 The Funds seek to achieve their respective investment objectives through the appropriate amount of exposure to the SPIKES futures contracts included in the Index.
 Under certain circumstances, the Fund may also invest in futures contracts and swap contracts ("VIX Related Positions") on the Cboe Volatility Index ("VIX"), an index that tracks volatility and would be expected to perform in a substantially similar manner as the SPIKES Index.
 The Funds are managed and controlled by their sponsor and investment manager, ConvexityShares, LLC (the "Sponsor").
-The Sponsor is registered with the Commodity Futures Trading Commission as a commodity pool operator and the Commodity Trading Advisor and is a member of the National Futures Association.
-The Funds qualify as an emerging growth company as defined under the JOBS act.
+The Sponsor is registered with the Commodity Futures Trading Commission as a Commodity Pool Operator and the Commodity Trading Advisor and is a member of the National Futures Association ("NFA").
+The Trust qualifies as an emerging growth company as defined under the Jumpstart Our Business Startups Act.
+Each of the Funds commenced operations on May 13, 2022, and commenced investment operations on August 16, 2022.

+The Trust has had no investment operations prior to August 16, 2022, other than the matters related to its organization and registration of each Fund under the Securities Act of 1933.
 The Sponsor of the Funds contributed \$1,000 to each Fund on February 14, 2022, in exchange for 40 shares of the respective Funds, representing an initial contribution of capital to the Funds.
 On March 23, 2022, the Sponsor redeemed their units of each Fund.
-The offering of each Funds' shares is registered with the SEC in accordance with the Securities Act of 1933.
+The offering of each Funds' shares is registered with the U.S. Securities and Exchange Commission ("SEC") in accordance with the Securities Act of 1933.
 The Funds currently offer one class of shares.